immunogenomics/scHLApers/3_run_alignment/README.md

 # Step 3: Quantify single-cell expression with STARsolo

 See the [script](Run_STARsolo_scHLApers_BAMinput.sh), which runs the personalized alignment for one sample.

-You will need to replace the STAR executable with the path to your own version (labeled with `!!!`)
+Arguments:
+1. Sample name
+2. Path to STAR executable

 ## STARsolo parameters